-- Basal Cell Carcinoma-The most common skin cancer.
+- Basal Cell Carcinoma: The most common skin cancer.
 Derived from the basal cells in the epidermis.
 Commonly occur on nose, cheeks, and upper lips.
 Slow growing.
 Metastasize .03% of the time, however will grow locally and destroy local tissues.
 Typically present as a skin lesion with a central depression and raised borders.
 The lesion is red to pearly pink in color and often has very small blood vessels running through its substance.
 Many people describe trauma to the area before its appearance.

-- Squamous Cell Carcinoma-Second most common skin cancer.
-Derived fromsquamous cells of epidermis.
+- Squamous Cell Carcinoma: Second most common skin cancer.
+Derived from squamous cells of epidermis.
 Commonly occur on ears and lower lips.Typically slow growing.Metastasize 3-5% of the time, varying on anatomic location.
 Also grow locally.
 Typically present as a red, crusting lesion.
 May have a central white core of keratin.

-majority of skin cancer deaths.
+- Malignant Melanoma: Least common of the three, but accounts for the majority of skin cancer deaths.
 Incidence increasing with use of tanning beds.
 Derived from melanin producing melanocytes in skin.
 Fast growing.Metastasize frequently depending on cancer depth.
 Local destruction with rapid regional spread.
 Typically black or dark brown in color.
 Lesions will be slightly raised or can become nodular.
 Screening for melanoma by ABCDE system looking for :Asymmetry, Border Irregularity, Color variation, Diameter greater than 6 mm, and Evolution(or change in appearance).

 Skin cancer treatment involves cutting out the dance with a margin of normal skin all the way around the tumor.
 This margin can range from 2 mm in basal cell carcinoma to 2 cm in melanoma.
 As a result, for adequate cancer incision you may have a large defect in a very cosmetically sensitive area.
 In some instances, with more aggressive cancers one may need further surgical treatment with lymph node excision, radiation, or chemotherapy.
 A plastic surgeon plays a critical role in the treatment of these cancers, as their skill is often necessary for reconstructing the large holes produced by excision.
 These holes are often on the eyelids, nose, cheeks, and lips.